Ford Mustang (fifth generation): 2011 & 2012 5.0 GTs

 Starting in late 2010 for the 2011 model year, the Mustang GT's engine became an all-aluminum 32-valve 5.0 L DOHC V8, codenamed Coyote.
 The 2011 Mustang GT marked this engine's first use in any production Ford.
 While the new engine's displacement was similar to Ford's original "5.0" 302 cuin V8, it was an unrelated design and instead shared more in common with the 4.6 L V8 and other Modular engines that it replaced.
 The new 5.0 used a DOHC head design like other Modular engines and even shared its bore spacing and deck height with the outgoing 4.6 L V8.
 Differing the new engine from earlier Modular engines, among other features, was its use of wider bore diameters (and a longer stroke relative to the 4.6 L V8 in particular), to allow the use of larger valves, and camshaft torque-actuated Twin-independent Variable Cam Timing (Ti-VCT).
-This more advanced design is approximately 430 lb – about 10 lb heavier than the Mustang GT's previous 4.6 L V8.
-Red-line had been raised to 7,000 rpm.
+This more advanced design is approximately 430 lb – about 10 lb heavier than the Mustang GT's previous 4.6 L V8. redline had been raised to 7,000 rpm.
 Using premium grade, 91-octane or higher gasoline, the new 5.0 L V8 could produce 412 bhp at 6500 rpm and 390 lbft of torque at 4250 rpm.
 Output of the 5.0 drops to 402 bhp at 6500 rpm and 377 lbft of torque at 4250 rpm when regular grade gasoline is used.

 The new 5.0 incorporates piston cooling oil jets that helped warm the engine faster and keep the engine running cooler under load.
 Racing style tubular headers replaced the standard cast iron headers.
 Coolant and oil flow patterns were optimized for proper flow when under high lateral forces, such as those experienced when on a road course track.